Product description for teachers and tutors

 Structured according to ability rather than age, the series allows children to work at their own pace, building confidence and fluency.
 Two Entry Tests are available in the Mental Arithmetic Teacher’s Guide and on the Schofield & Sims website, enabling teachers, parents and tutors to select the appropriate book for each child.
 All the books can be used flexibly for individual, paired, group or whole-class maths practice, as well as for homework and one-to-one intervention.

 The Mental Arithmetic Book 1 is aimed at pupils in lower Key Stage 2 and covers the key subject areas of number, measurement, geometry and statistics, including place value, simple fractions, times tables, telling the time, giving change, and 2-D and 3-D shapes.
 Three Progress Charts are provided to monitor learning as pupils work through the book, while topic-based Check-up Tests at the back of the book identify any gaps in understanding.
 A separate accompanying answer book, Mental Arithmetic Book 1 Answers contains correct answers to all the questions, making marking quick and easy.
+Online answers are also available on the Schofield & Sims website.

 Dimensions: 21 x 0.3 x 29.7 cm